 |A variety of trinkets for sale.|

-Then, in our exhausted state as a result of little sleep from getting up at 2:00 am, the driver got lost and couldn’t find our hotel.
-He spoke no English and when he stopped several times to ask his taxi cronies where the hotel was located, they shook their heads.
+Then, in our exhausted state, due to little sleep from getting up at 2:00 am, the driver got lost and couldn’t find our hotel.
+He spoke no English, and when he stopped several times to ask his taxi cronies where the hotel was located, they shook their heads.
 They didn’t have a clue either.

 |St. Thomas Church in Chennai.|

 With the mosquito bites, our clothes sticking to us, being jerked around in the rickety vehicle, we had to focus on staying calm.
 I brought up “Maps” on my phone and attempted to teach the driver two words, “right” and “left.”
 After a highly stressful hour, we finally made it back to the hotel, hot, sweaty, bitten, and tired.